How to Uninstall a YUM Package [2 User-Friendly Cases]

 2 User-friendly Cases to Uninstall YUM in Linux

 It is the modern package manager that Red-hat-based distros like Fedora, CentOS, and RHEL use.
-With these distros, if you want to uninstall any package, utilize this command. dnf command is also included here that give better result than yum.
-Now, I will explain to you how to uninstall the google chrome package with these commands.
+With these distros, if you want to uninstall any package, utilize this command. dnf command is also included here that gives better results than yum.
+Now, I will explain to you how to uninstall the Google Chrome package with these commands.
 Additionally, I will cover managing package dependencies.

-Here, I will describe the detailed process of uninstalling the google chrome package.
+Here, I will describe the detailed process of uninstalling the Google Chrome package.
 Packages have dependencies to function properly.
-In this case, you may not want to remove all the package dependencies.
+In this case, the YUM package manager automatically removes the unused dependencies of the Google Chrome package.
 So follow the steps carefully:

-➊ Check the location of the google chrome package.
+1. Check the location of the Google Chrome package.
 Write this code to find the package:

 sudo yum list installed | grep google-chrome-stable.x86_64